 The sociable weavers’ sociability even extends to other birds.
 Building more chambers than they’ll ever use themselves, they welcome other species to the block.
 The South African pygmy falcon, for example, depends on their hospitality.
 Other visitors include the pied barbet, ashy tit, familiar chat, red‑headed finch, and rosy‑faced lovebird.
 This benefits the colony as a whole; not only do the weavers learn new sources of food from these other birds, but they also get more look‑outs for danger.

 When the extra rooms are empty, sociable weavers move between them.
-In the summer, they’ll favor the cooler outer rooms, and in the winter they’ll migrate to the center.
+In the summer, they’ll favour the cooler outer rooms, and in the winter they’ll migrate to the centre.
 Fledglings—reared and nourished by the whole family, including older siblings—often stay in the nest, relocating to different chambers when it’s time to leave their parents.
 Some weaver nests have been occupied for more than a century.
 Of course, the building and upkeep of such a complex requires constant coordination, and the birds’ chatter can be heard all around.
 If it gets too heavy (several tons sometimes), it can break its supporting tree.

 If you’ve heard of agglutinated foraminifera before, give yourself a pat on the back.
-These single-celled microorganisms live more than six miles (10 kilometers) under the sea.
+These single‑celled microorganisms live more than six miles (10 kilometres) under the sea.
 Specifically, they inhabit the Mariana Trench, on what’s known as the Challenger Deep—which, though it sounds like the name of a submarine, is the deepest surveyed part of the seabed.
 In fact, it lies in the hadal zone (named for the Greek underworld), far beyond the previously thought deepest part of the ocean, the abyssal zone.
 You get the point, it’s a deeply inhospitable environment.
 And there’s not a whole lot to build with.
-Everything down there breaks down into clay, the smallest soil particle—which isn’t much use underwater, let alone 12,400 tons per square meter of it.
+Everything down there breaks down into clay, the smallest soil particle—which isn’t much use underwater, let alone 12,400 tons per square metre of it.
 It’s no good whatsoever for agglutinated foraminifera, which build their shells out of minerals like calcite, silica, and quartz.

 In 2010, however, researchers were surprised to find specimens from the Challenger Deep with beautifully formed shells—or tests, as they’re called—of various minerals, including quartz and calcite.
 These tests are presumed to be formed (or agglutinated) from the sunken, decomposed remains of coccoliths (calcium carbonate‑plated algae) and phytoplankton from the sea’s sunny surface.
 In other words, they build their homes from what’s called ‘marine snow’, the matter that sinks down from above, “rather like manna from heaven.”